spark-dotnet/framework/README.md

 # Get Involved

-Interested in contributing to Blazor Spark?
+Interested in contributing to Spark?
 Check out our [discussions board](https://github.com/blazor-spark/blazor-spark/discussions) or take a look at the open [issues](https://github.com/blazor-spark/blazor-spark/issues) to get started.
 Your contributions are always welcome!

-Join the community of makers today and bring your visions to life with Blazor Spark!
+Join the community of makers today and bring your visions to life with Spark!

 # Resources
-- Stay up to date with Blazor Spark on [Twitter](https://twitter.com/wes_walke)
+- Stay up to date with Spark on [Twitter](https://twitter.com/wes_walke)
 - Subscribe to our [Newsletter](https://blazorspark.com/newsletter/).
 - Looking for .NET jobs?
 Check out [Dotnet Jobs](https://dotnet-jobs.com/) for weekly job postings.